Site Recovery Manager FAQ

 Where should we ask additional questions about whether Site Recovery Manager works with software from storage partners?

-VMware publishes a list of currently supported storage and replication in the Storage Partner Compatibility Matrix.
-Remaining questions should be directed to the appropriate storage vendor.
+VMware publishes a currently supported storage and replication list in the Storage Partner Compatibility Matrix.
+If you have any remaining questions, you should direct them to the appropriate storage vendor.

 Design